-Simply because neurologically our senses are limited and operate only within a bandwidth.
-It is for this reason that we cannot hear the ultrasonic sounds that bats create.
+Simply because, neurologically, our senses are limited and operate only within a bandwidth.
+This is why we cannot hear the ultrasonic sounds that bats create.

-On top of this, our senses are also influenced by our social and individual conditioning i.e based on our experiences we create certain generalizations certain beliefs and then delete or distort our observations to keep them in line with our generalizations.
+On top of this, our senses are also influenced by our social and individual conditioning, i.e. based on our experiences, we create certain generalizations and certain beliefs and then delete or distort our observations to keep them in line with our generalizations.

 This internal representation is the MAP.

-When we feel there is a problem in our life, in most cases the problem is in the internal representation (i.e. map) and not in the outer world (i.e. territory/reality).
+When we feel there is a problem in our life, in most cases, the problem is in the internal representation (that is map) and not in the outer world (that is territory or reality).

 One day I saw a friend walking on a road and called out his name.

-As I took his name I saw him begin to walk faster away from me.
-What I did not see was that he was wearing an earphone (so wasn’t able to hear my voice) and was trying to catch a bus (so started walking faster).
-Based on what I observed along with my generalization that people don’t like me, I interpreted this as him trying to ignore me.
+As I took his name, I saw him begin to walk faster away from me.
+What I did not see was that he was wearing an earphone (so he wasn’t able to hear my voice) and was trying to catch a bus (so he started walking faster).
+Based on what I observed and my generalization that people don’t like me, I interpreted this as him trying to ignore me.

 Now for the coming month, I would like you to take up the following exercise.

-And you may be surprised to know that just this one question can make a lot of positive difference in your life.
+And you may be surprised to know that just this question can make many positive changes in your life.